MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-updates.md

 ms.author: "jimholtz"
 manager: "brycho"
 ---
 # Manage updates

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-You have options for when you update your Dynamics CRM Online organization to the [!INCLUDE[pn_crm_8_2_0_online](../includes/pn-crm-8-2-0-online.md)].
+You have options for when you update your Dynamics 365 Online organization to [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)].
 To prepare for a smooth process, use the information in this topic.

  You, as a [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] system administrator, decide when to install [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] service updates for your organization.
 To update to the latest release of [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)], complete these two steps: